Updated on 06/13/2023

 What Does Google Require?

-This is especially important for a company that will use a third-party service to collect data or display ads using the Google Analytics or AdWords tools.
+This is especially important for a company that will use a third-party service provider to collect data or display ads using the Google Analytics or Ads tools.

 3. Develop a Trusting Audience Relationship